-C. Knowledge and Performance Specifications
+C. Knowledge and Performance Expectations

-- 1. ASRC Standard Operating Procedures (SOP) - 2.
-ASRC Training certification levels - 3.
+- 1. ASRC governing documents and guidelines - 2.
+ASRC training and certification levels - 3.
 State Guidelines for SAR Coordination, in the ASRC Area of Operations - 4.
 SAR Dispatch Procedures as specified by state SAR Councils, in the ASRC Area of Operations - 5.
 SAR resources available for deployment in support of missions in the ASRC Area of Operations. - 6.
 SAR Dispatch Case Studies - 7.
 SAR Dispatch Legal Issues - 8.
 Legally Responsible Authorities for SAR in the ASRC Area of Operations - 9.
 Proactive dispatch vs. reactive dispatch - 10.
 Use of maps and atlases to assist in locating places of interest to missions in progress (including GIS software and online services) - 11.
 Online dispatch resources available through the ASRC website